A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Final remarks

-The techniques developed in this paper work for the one-dimensional case as well.
-However, there is one main difference in the 1D and multi-dimensional scenarios.
-As pointed out by the author in \cite{Tan21}, that in multi-D, the Poisson forcing is enough to avoid flow concentration at the origin.
-In particular, by Corollary \ref{qsalltime}, we know that no matter how large (in absolute value) the initial velocity is, there are no concentrations at the origin.
-Let's do similar calculations for the 1D case.
-In 1D, system \eqref{qode}, \eqref{sode} for $N=1$ reduce to,
+The techniques developed in this paper also apply to one-dimensional setting.
+However, as emphasized in \cite{Tan21}, there is a fundamental difference between the 1D and multi-D cases: in multiple dimensions the Poisson forcing alone prevents concentration of the flow at the origin.
+In fact, by Corollary \ref{qsalltime}, no matter how large (in absolute value) the initial velocity is, there are no concentrations at the origin for $N\geq 2$.